iflowfor8hours/arcadian-adventure/content/post/2016/2016-12-06-migrating-to-containers.markdown

 Surge is a service that hosts static web content and provides some tooling for deploying it from the command line.
 They built a really simple cli and don't charge you anything for the privilege.
 This was a great excuse to check them out, and it turns out that I'm a fan.
 Everything I have tried works fine, although my use case is pretty simple.
 They charge for real SSL support, but this is just my staging environment so I don't really care about having a legit cert.
 All I had to do to deploy is below.

-    hugo -v -b http://staging.iflowfor8hours.info -d staging -D surge staging --domain https://staging.iflowfor8hours.info
+    hugo -v -b https://staging.iflowfor8hours.info -d staging -D surge staging --domain https://staging.iflowfor8hours.info

 It was dead simple, and I added it as a stage in my [codeship pipeline](https://app.codeship.com/projects/97531)

 At this point, I thought it was time to provision my production environment.
 I did so using `docker-machine`.
 This allowed me to spin up a functional CoreOS box without much hassle.
-I like using CoreOS as my docker host in many scenarios.
+I like using CoreOS as a docker host since I believe it is just about as simple as it gets to use.

     docker-machine create --driver=digitalocean \
     --digitalocean-access-token=ACCESS_TOKEN \